 States should implement policies that promote access to medication and protect students and staff, including: supplying schools with albuterol inhalers to be used in emergencies, appropriately training school personnel and addressing liability concerns for those who use this medication in good faith.

-In March 2016, Representatives Phil Roe (R-TN) and Steny Hoyer (D-MD) introduced the School-Based Asthma Management Programs Act (HR 4662).
+In May 2019, House Majority Leader Steny Hoyer (D-MD) and Representative Phil Roe (R-TN) introduced the School Based Allergies and Asthma Management Program Act (HR 2468).
 This legislation would encourage states to improve asthma care in schools by giving preference for federal grants to states that adopt certain asthma management programs and policies.
-One of those policies is the stocking of asthma rescue medications for use when a child's own medication is not readily available.
+While this proposed legislation does not require states to allow albuterol stocking in schools, it would encourage schools to put into place: